CHINAKNOWLEDGE - a universal guide for China studies | HOME | About | Guestbook |

 Map Eastern Jin DynastyMap Eastern Jin Dynasty

-During the last decades of the Eastern Jin period several rebellions, uprisings and civil wars substantially weakened the central government.
+During the last decades of the Eastern Jin period several rebellions, uprisings and civil wars (yellow dots) substantially weakened the central government.
 The most important activities were the rebellion of Sun En 孫恩 in 399-402 and that of Xu Daofu 徐道覆 from 402 to 411.